FIM Hard Enduro World Championship

 It is one of the most challenging and brutal forms of motorcycling racing.
 The "track" is made up of natural or artificial elements (earth, sand, etc.), on which are found various, mainly natural, “obstacles” (hillclimbs, stones, tree trunks, stretches of water, etc.)

 History

-The Championship began in 2018 as the World Enduro Super Series (WESS), its aim to form the most encompassing and true Enduro championship to date.
+The Championship began in 2018 as the World Enduro Super Series (WESS).
+Its aim is to form the most encompassing and true Enduro championship to date.
 Bringing together all disciplines of Enduro – Hard Enduro, Classic Enduro, Cross-Country and Beach Racing.

-Billy Bolt won in inaugural 2018 season.
+Billy Bolt won in the inaugural 2018 season.

 The 2020 season was cancelled due to the COVID-19 pandemic.

 The 2021 championship was won by Billy Bolt with the result going down to the last event of the season.

+On February 28, 2025, WESS Promotions announced its withdrawal from the series due to loss of KTM as its main sponsor.
+This placed the 2025 season briefly in jeopardy until FIM announced ProTouchGlobal as the new promoter on April 24, 2025.

 Championship

 Classes

-There are no specific classes in FIM Hard Enduro, riders may compete on any bike that complies with the FIM Hard Enduro Technical Regulations.
+There are no specific classes in FIM Hard Enduro and riders may compete on any bike that complies with the FIM Hard Enduro Technical Regulations.